 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Wholesale Sales Representative tend to value Relationships, Independence, and Working Conditions.
+Compared to most people, those working as a Wholesale Sales Representative tend to value Relationships, Achievement, and Working Conditions.

 Most importantly, Wholesale Sales Representatives strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

-Second, Wholesale Sales Representatives moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Second, Wholesale Sales Representatives moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Lastly, Wholesale Sales Representatives moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.